canfar/openstack-sandbox/doc/initial_tests.md

-# CANFAR Migration to OpenStack
+# Initial tests with CANFAR VMs in OpenStack

 Summarized here are some initial experiments modifying CANFAR Xen-based VMs (images) so that they can be executed with the OpenStack hypervisor.